 Villa d’Este is the lush and watery country estate and gardens of a Catholic cardinal.
 It makes the perfect day trip escape from Rome, just a half hour away.

-The sumptuous late Renaissance estate is a playground of whimsy, topped with a frescoed villa.
-Built into a cliff, Villa d’Este’s terraced gardens are one of Europe’s most beautiful green spaces.
+The sumptuous late Renaissance estate is reconfigured into a mountainside.
+It’s a dramatic fusion of architecture and landscape.
+It’s a playground of whimsy, topped with a frescoed villa.

 There are waterfall fountains, ornate staircases, spiky cypress trees.
 The gentle murmur of water iseverywhere.
 Statues of ancient deities complete the enchanting tableaux.